rakesh81004/TriNit-HacKings-EC01/README.md

 Video Explanation:

-The project is thoroughly explained in a linked video, which likely includes:
+The project is thoroughly explained in a linked video, which likely includes"
-\

 Algorithm Implementation: